Doane-CCLA/docs/tools/singularity.md

 _Written for software version 2.5.2._

 Singularity is a virtualization tool that allows users to containerize workflows, applications, and environments to allow for portability, customization, and reproducibility.
-Additionally, Singularity is integrated with the Message Passage Interface (MPI) to be used in High Performance Computing (HPC) systems as well as CCLA OpenStack Virtual Machines (VMs) which enables a seamless workflow environment.
+Additionally, Singularity is integrated with the Message Passage Interface (MPI) to be used in High Performance Computing (HPC) systems as well as Virtual Machines (VMs) which enables a seamless workflow environment.
 Lastly, you may also utilize Docker containers with Singularity!

 Note: These instructions are adapted from the [official Singularity documentation](https://www.sylabs.io/docs/).